Take a look at some answers to frequently asked questions about the United States Open Championship:

 What does a player get for winning the U.S. Open?

-This year's winner's purse is $2,160,000.
+This year's winner's purse is $2,160,000 (out of $12 million, overall purse).
 The winner is also exempt from qualifying for the other three majors and The Players Championship for the next five years, and exempt from U.S. Open qualifying for the next 10 years.
 If the winner is a PGA Tour member, he would receive a five-year exemption to all PGA Tour events.